DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
-A DaScient, LLC proprietary software &amp; non-ML approach to the application of the SuperTrend indicator designed to execute buy &amp; sell orders to Binance.US using python.
+A [DaScient Capital, LP](https://dascientcapital.us) proprietary software &amp; non-ML approach to the application of the SuperTrend indicator designed to execute buy &amp; sell orders to Binance.US using python.

+Our number one mission is to serve the remaining 99.99% of low-income, underprivileged, and misrepresented communities of the world.
+We wholly believe that through teamwork, technical collaborations, and a bit of computational science we can provide a financial vehicle for the curious individual, tech entrepreneurs, families & family offices, as well as, small & non-profit organizations.

 ---